danvk/aoc2023/README.md

 This ran faster than I expected: ~4 minutes total, and just fast enough that I could submit my answer before my plane took off!
 The tricky part was the `num` vs. `num+1` thing above.

 It seems like most people took the interval approach, which apparently is much faster.
+OK, I implemented that and yes, it is a cleaner and faster solution!
+You never wind up with more than a few hundred cubes to keep track of.

+- Start: 7:30 AM?
+- ⭐️: 7:55 AM
+- ⭐️⭐️: 8:58 AM

-### Day 18
+### Day 18 (20160 / 15394)

 For part 2, the sample has coordinates that go 0-1186328.
 Unless there's a corner with the given y-coordinate, it should contribute the same area as the previous row.
 Something similar holds for x-coordinates, though this might be a little trickier to pull off in practice since you care whether an unspecified square is `-` or `.`.